On the irreducibility of $p$-adic Banach principal series of $p$-adic reductive groups: Irreducibility criterion

 \subsection{Locally analytic representations}

 Let $\pi$ be a Banach representation of $G$.
 We say that $v\in \pi$ is an ($F$-)\emph{locally analytic vector} if the map $G\ni g\mapsto gv\in \pi$ is ($F$-)locally analytic.
 The space of locally analytic vectors in $\pi$ is denoted by $\pi^{\an}$.
 We impose a topology on $\pi^{\an}$ as in \cite[Definition~3.5.3]{locallyanalytic-memoir}.
-Then $\pi^{\an}$ is a locally analytic representation in the sense that $\pi^{\an}$ is a barrelled locally convex Hausdorff vector space and the map $G\ni g\mapsto gv\in \pi^{\an}$ is locally analytic for any $v\in \pi^{\an}$.
+Then $\pi^{\an}$ is a locally analytic representation in the sense that $\pi^{\an}$ is a barreled locally convex Hausdorff vector space and the map $G\ni g\mapsto gv\in \pi^{\an}$ is locally analytic for any $v\in \pi^{\an}$.
 We have a notion of \emph{admissible} locally analytic representations introduced by Schneider--Teitelbaum \cite[page 176]{ST}, and the category of such representations is abelian~\cite[Proposition~6.4]{ST}.
+Again, any morphism in this category is strict and, in particular, has closed image.
+Likewise, the subobjects (resp.\ quotient objects) are precisely the closed $G$-subrepresentations (resp.\ Hausdorff quotient representations).
+We will again talk about finite length objects in this abelian category.

 \begin{thm}[{\cite[Theorem~7.1]{ST}, \cite[Proposition 6.2.4]{locallyanalytic-memoir}}] Suppose that $F = \Q_{p}$.
 Then the functor $(\cdot)^\an$ sends admissible Banach representations of $G$ to admissible locally analytic representations of $G$ on compact type spaces.
 It is moreover exact.
 If $\pi$ is an admissible Banach representation, then $\pi^{\an}$ is dense in $\pi$. \end{thm}